JetBrains/teamcity-documentation/topics/known-issues.md

 ### Compatibility with Visual Studio Build Tools 17.2.0 and .NET SDK 6.0.300

 At the moment, TeamCity 2022.04 does not support the recently released Visual Studio Build Tools 17.2.0 and .NET SDK 6.0.300.
 To solve the problem, install the plugin from [the related issue](https://youtrack.jetbrains.com/issue/TW-76189/Tests-error-with-The-argument-noconsolelogger-is-invalid-with-NE#focus=Comments-27-6067187.0-0).
 The fix will be included in TeamCity 2022.04.1.

+### Issues with using semicolons and commas in properties values in .rsp files

+Due to the [breaking change](https://github.com/dotnet/command-line-api/pull/1714) introduced by Microsoft in the core library `System.CommandLine` in the parsing behaviour for .rsp files, TeamCity users may experience issues with:
+- semicolons in the VSTestTestAdapterPath property (set by the internal TeamCity logic)
+- user-defined build configuration parameters (for example, MSBuild properties).
+The issue with semicolons in VSTestTestAdapterPath was fixed in 2022.04.2.
+To fix the issue with special symbols in build configuration parameters, please use [this plugin version](https://teamcity.jetbrains.com/buildConfiguration/TeamCityPluginsByJetBrains_NetPlugin_NetDev/lastSuccessful?buildTab=artifacts&guest=1#%2Fdotnet.zip).